russross/blackfriday/README.md

     Alice   | 23
     ```

+    Tables can also have a footer, use equal signs instead of dashes.
+    If there are multiple footer line, the first one is used as a
+    starting point for the table footer.

 *   **Fenced code blocks**.
 In addition to the normal 4-space
     indentation to mark code blocks, you can explicitly mark them
     and supply a language (to make syntax highlighting simple).
 Just